nvttles/Theorist.luau/README.md

 # Theorist.luau

 **Theorist.luau** is a lightweight module designed for Roblox developers who want to perform more math functions in Luau.
-It allows you to define logical statements, apply inference rules, and check for valid conclusions using a programmable interface.
+It allows you to define logical statements, apply inference rules, and check for valid conclusions using a program in Studio.

 ## Getting Started
 ---